netzo/fresh-netzo/templates/starter-sift/src/readme.md

 # starter-sift

-An open-source source template for 'Netzo'.
+An open-source source template for Netzo.

 ## Configuration